NellowTCS/CYD-Home/ESP32-2432S022C/PROJECTS.md

    }
    ```
 3. **Upload and Test**:
-   - Upload the sketch and listen for the melody through the speaker.
+   - Upload the sketch and listen for the melody through the **built-in speaker**.

 ### Expansion Ideas
 - Play a full song by defining a melody array with notes and durations.
-- Read audio files from the SD card and play them (requires additional libraries like `ESP32-audioI2S`).
+- Read audio files from the **built-in SD card slot** and play them (requires additional libraries like `ESP32-audioI2S`).

 ## Project 4: SD Card Data Logger

 ### Overview
-Log sensor data (e.g., temperature) to the SD card for later retrieval.
+Log sensor data (e.g., temperature) to the **built-in SD card slot** for later retrieval.

 ### Requirements
-- ESP32-2432S022C board
+- ESP32-2432S022C board (with built-in SD card slot)
-- MicroSD card
+- MicroSD card (inserted into the built-in slot)
-- DHT11 sensor (optional)
+- DHT11 sensor (optional, for logging data)
 - Arduino IDE with ESP32 support
 - Library: `SD` (built into Arduino ESP32 core)